Migration guide - 2023-10

 Review the applications that are using the API and ensure that you have a migration plan for each:

-- Marketplace applications - will be updated by the developer, most apps will likely not require any changes from you
+• Marketplace applications - It is the app developer's responsibility to update their apps.
+Most apps will likely not require any workflow changes from you

-- Internally developed applications - will need to rewrite some of the code to use our new APIs
+• Internally developed applications - Your developers will need to rewrite some of the code to use our new APIs

 Users of 3rd party integration tools like Zapier and Make